Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > + Choose systemd bootloader
 > + Choose online install
 > + Leave the rest of the options default.
+> + allow install to conplete and reboot into the OS.
+> [!TIP]
+> To stop the OS ask for your password on each boot.
+> + Right click wifi icon
+> + Goto configure
+> + Select your wifi
+> + On the right side there is a security box select it
+> + Select the second option from the drop down Unencrypted
+> + type your password and apply
 > Once installed open Terminal, copy and paste the following commands below.
 ```sh
 git clone https://github.com/ripplingsnake/CachyOSsteam-edition.git